wbrowar/workbench/README.md

 - Sass will compile all `.scss` files that do note contain an underscore in front of the filename.
 - Files are organized into folders:
   - `automated` – For files generated by Gulp.
 We can assume these will update on their own, so we wouldn’t edit these manually.
   - `base` – Global CSS that is used across all pages of the site.
-Animations, variables, mixins, and @font-face declarations are all organized here so they’re in one place.
+Animations, variables, mixins, and global styles are all organized here so they’re in one place.
+  - `compontents` – base CSS for HTML components, such as forms, buttons, tables, images, etc… These should be abstracted and modular so these elements can be dropped anywhere in the site and still look the same.
-  - `layout` – Global components and re-usable sections get styled here (as opposed to putting styles for these in the `base/_globals.scss`).
+  - `layout` – Layout areas and re-usable sections get styled here (as opposed to putting styles for these in the `base/_globals.scss`).
 Other layout elements can be added by just adding another .scss file here.
 It will automatically get compiled just by being in the folder.
   - `lib` – For code pulled in using `gulp first` (as set in `package.json`).
 Also, any other CSS that we receive from vendors (like our clients) can go here.
-  - `modules` – base CSS for HTML elements, such as forms, buttons, tables, images, etc… These should be basic and modular so these elements can be dropped anywhere in the site and still look the same.
   - `pages` – Code specific to a particular page.
 If code is part of a re-usable component (like a “Meet the Team” layout that can be used on several pages), it should go in `layout`, but if it’s only used on one page (like code specific to the “Homepage”), it should go here.’
+- CSS follows the [BEM naming convention](http://getbem.com/naming/) to reduce accidental mixing of styles.
+- Elements with class names that are prefixed with `c_` indicate this is a CSS component that is part of the Style Inventory.

 #### Using Fonts in CSS
 - A `font()` mixin is available to optimize the use of custom `@font-face` fonts, and to making changes to fonts and font stacks consistent in your CSS.
 Here are the advantages of using this mixin:
   - Only fonts that are used within your SCSS are given a `@font-face` declaration.
   - `@font-face` declarations are only made once, on the first time that `font()` appears in SCSS.
 This reduces the amount of CSS code.
-  - If you are loading fonts from the same server your site is being hosted on, Font Events can be used to remove FOIT.
-This requires you to enable `enable_font_events` in `package.json`.

 In your `package.json`, here are the options you can use.
 Options marked with ° are required:
   - °`name` – Used to identify the font when using the `font()` mixin.
 For example, in your SCSS you could write `@include font('avinir');`.
   - °`source` – Determines whether or not a font needs a `@font-face` declaration.
 Options are `system` or `fontface`.
   - °`fontFamily` – The font family used in CSS to refer to the font.
 If quotes are needed, use single quotes.
 For example: `"fontFamily": "'Avinir Next'",`
   - °`fallbackStack` – Fallbacks used in order in case the font is not loaded.
-This is especially important when using `enable_font_events`.
   - °`fontStyle` – CSS value for the `font-style` property.
 The output in CSS will be `font-style: normal;`, by default.
   - °`fontWeight` – CSS value for the `font-weight` property.
 The output in CSS will be `font-weight: normal;`, by default.
 You can use any CSS-valid value, such as `100` or `bold`.
   - `files` – Pairs up font file types and their locations.
 This is only applicable for fonts that need a `@font-face` declaration.
 In most situations, you'll want an `.eot` and a `.woff` file for cross-browser compatibility.
 A `.woff2` file can be included for better performance.
-  - °`fontEventCheck` – If you are using `enable_font_events`, set this option to `true` if you know that this font will appear on every page on your site.
-This modifies the code in `index.html` and it requires that one font has this set to `true` when `enable_font_events` is set to true, otherwise you'll get a Javascript error.

 ---
 ### Javascript
 - All of the JS is configured to be loaded using [SystemJS](https://github.com/systemjs/systemjs), unless disabled in the `package.json` file.
-- The `system-config.js` file sets up options for SystemJS.
-As part of the `ejs` task, it will be added inline to the `<body>` tag and will be run every page.
+- Edit the paths found in `_source/_html/ejs_includes/_head_scripts.ejs` to add or remove JS files loaded by SystemJS.

 #### Using SystemJS
 SystemJS is a module loader, just like RequireJS.
 Where require uses AMD modules, SystemJS supports AMD, but also supports the ES6 module loading spec.
 Since ES6 is not yet supported, SystemJS—along with code that's transpiled through Babel in this Gulp process—allows you to follow the spec for loading modules and to set your javascript code up for how you would want to load it in the future.
 The idea is that when the ES6 spec is more supported, we could remove SystemJS and there would be very little work required to load our javascript the native way.

-To load a Javascript file, first start by adding the key and the path of the file into `_source/_js/system-config.js`.
+To load a Javascript file, first start by adding the key and the path of the file into `_source/_html/ejs_includes/_head_scripts.ejs`.
 The key must be unique and it should point to path, relative to the `public/js` directory.

 If a script is an external library, you may need to add dependencies into the `meta` object.
 For example, the FitVids jQuery plugin depends on jQuery, so in order to make sure the dependency is loaded first, add it to the `meta` object: